daveta/analytics/Analytics Data Sources and Schema.md

 ## Summary
 A typical Azure Bot Service employs several components that work together to create a production bot.
 The primary goal is to enable tracing a message flow throughout the system through correlated identifiers.
 This data is optionally collected and intended for customer-use only.
 The internal Microsoft teams will not have access to the data collected.

-This is primarily capturing events that occur on the wire.
-There are also events that occur within each service as processing and custom events the bot developer will want to correlate, for example Middleware or dialog processing.
+This is primarily focused on capturing events that occur after the customer Bot has received a message.
+There are events that occur in-process and external services the Bot requires for storage, etc.  Event correlation extending out to the Bot Connector Service and beyond is not a priority, as the company's distributed event correlation story gets ironed out (see "Application Insights Identifiers" section below).

 ![Summary of data sources](https://raw.githubusercontent.com/daveta/analytics/master/AnalyticsDataSources.png)

-Also see "Analytics and Logging" for further background.

 ## Background
 Today the Bot developer can opt into purchasing Application Insights for their subscription.
-We are adopting the Application Insights infrastructure for Bot Analytics.
+Currently, the Connector Service will log events for Exceptions and Custom Events for messages received.
+The Bot Framework SDK is adopting this Application Insights infrastructure for Bot Analytics.
 Adopting Application Insights means adopting their data model.

 ```https://docs.microsoft.com/en-us/azure/application-insights/application-insights-data-model```